robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 [Docker Compose Installation Documentation](https://docs.docker.com/compose/install/) - [Docker Compose Command Completion Documentation](https://docs.docker.com/compose/completion/)

-### Setting up an environment variables file
+### Creating An Environment Variables File

 With Docker Compose you have the option to use environment variables for dynamic configuration.
 Below is mine however I find most people run many more.
 To create the environment file run `vim ~/docker/.env` and save the following.

 ```bash
 PUID=1000